Glenn Stok likes to explore significant and noteworthy activities of exceptional value, and he writes about it so you can experience it too.

 Alternative Method: Use Karaoke Software on Your Computer

 Instead of buying CDs, you can download and play karaoke on your computer with karaoke software.
 You see the lyrics on your computer's screen while the music plays.

 These programs use MIDI formatted files that contain the text of the lyrics in sync with the music.

 While playing a song and watching the words on the screen, you can also run a recorder application to capture your singing into a WAV file.
 The background music will be included in the recording with your voice if you have the speakers positioned near your microphone.

-Karaoke software can be purchased online, and some are free to downloaded.
+You can purchase karaoke software online, and some are free to download.
 Just be careful not to download malware.
-Do your research on any you find before you download.
+Do your research before you download.

 The two that I use are "VanBasco’s Karaoke Player" and "KaraFun."
 You can find these, and the MIDI files to go with them, with a Google search.
 They are both free and have versions for Windows and Mac.

-When I sing with friends, I find that musical energy makes us feel good about ourselves.
+When I sing with friends, I find the musical energy makes us feel good about ourselves.
 It's a great way to have a social get-together.

-So, go out and look for a Karaoke player of your own.
-Hook it up to your TV.
-Get some Karaoke CDs.
-Get a few friends together who like to sing.
-Enjoy the event, and save the memories with great recordings.
+So, start collecting some karaoke CDs, look for a karaoke player of your own, hook it up to your TV, and get a few friends together who like to sing.
+Enjoy the event, and have fun.

 © 2009 Glenn Stok